-(A1) The time for a vehicle to complete a Look-Compute-Move cycle is neither infinite nor infinitesimally small (i.e., is finite and bounded from below).

-(A2) For each follower f, there exists an arbitrary (small) constant $\delta_f > 0$, representing the minimum distance it travels in the Move state; if the computed destination point is closer than δ_f , f will reach it.
+- (A1) The time for a vehicle to complete a Look-Compute-Move cycle is neither infinite nor infinitesimally small (i.e., is finite and bounded from below). - (A2) For each follower f, there exists an arbitrary (small) constant $\delta_f > 0$ , representing the minimum distance it travels in the Move state; if the computed destination point is closer than $\delta_f$ , f will reach it. - (A3) Since we need to model vehicles that "continuously" move, we assume that the time spent in looking and computing is negligible compared to the time spent in moving.